Diegoabeta/stock-watch/README.md

 - Implement Firebase Cloud Messaging for push notifications
 - Add more unit and integration tests
 - If states get more complex or need mutation, consider using Zustand for state management
+- If local storage needs grow, consider using SQLite
 - Implement CI/CD options for automated testing and deployment

 ---